What to Write in a Mother's Day Card

 Because “Thanks for everything” is the emotional equivalent of a thumbs-up emoji.

 Mother’s Day is your annual emotional performance review.
-And you’ve got one shot to write something meaningful in that card without sounding like you stole it off Pinterest or asked ChatGPT.
+And you’ve got one shot to write something meaningful in that card without sounding like you stole it off Pinterest or worse, off ChatGPT.
 (Oops.)

 But don’t panic: we’ve got you covered with 10+ actual messages that balance warmth, wit, and just enough passive-aggressive trauma bonding to feel real.